 The latest power crisis has everyone in California pointing fingers and fixing blame.
 We think it would be better to fix the problem.
 Last summer’s short-term solutions, including price caps, haven’t solved anything.
 Federal and state authorities, as well as the utilities themselves, must stop resorting to artificial means to control the market.
 Left to its own devices, the market will ensure that California has plenty of power, at a price that people can afford.

-California’s misfortunes are not due to deregulating the electricity industry, but the way the industry was deregulated.
-Although deregulation should promote competition by allowing buyers to choose their suppliers, in reality no one has had much choice.
-The state’s utilities were forced to buy power from one source: the California Power Exchange (PX), and were prohibited from purchasing forward fixed-price contracts from other parties – contracts that can hedge the future price of power if it gets too high.
-Residential customers, too, haven’t had much choice.
-Incumbent utilities were granted every advantage, so new suppliers couldn’t penetrate the market and earn a profit.
-Now that the rate freeze is off in San Diego, and household bills have tripled, no suppliers exist (no, or just a few?) to offer them a better deal.
+California’s misfortunes are not due to deregulating the electricity industry, but the unique way that California chose to deregulate the industry.
+In fact, what California did isn’t deregulation at all. .
+To work, deregulation must promote competition by allowing buyers to choose their suppliers.
+But in California, no one has had much choice.

+California forced the state’s utilities to buy power from one source: the California Power Exchange (PX).
+California also prohibited the utilities from purchasing forward fixed-price contracts from other parties – contracts that can help smooth out the choppy prices that occur in every commodity market.
+In effect, California forced the state’s electricity consumers on the equivalent of a variably rate mortgage, which is great when interest rates are low, but painful when rates go up.

+Residential customers haven’t had much choice either.
+California granted the incumbent utilities every advantage, so new suppliers couldn’t penetrate the market and earn a profit serving customers.
+Now that the rate freeze is off in San Diego, and household bills have tripled, too few suppliers remain to offer them a better deal.

 And there are better deals out there.
-Last June Enron Power Marketing offered San Diego Gas & Electric (SDG&E) the opportunity to fix the price of electricity at 5.5 cents per kilowatt-hour.
-The utility turned us down, and now it is paying about $2.50 per kilowatt-hour.
-At times of greatest demand, the price has spiked to $50.
-But SDG&E had no incentive to sign a forward contract back then.
-The company believed its prices would always be protected by price caps imposed by the PX and the organization responsible for making sure there is enough electricity to dispatch to all consumers, the California Independent System Operator (Cal-ISO).
-But those price caps have just worsened the situation.
+Last June Enron Power Marketing offered to sell power to San Diego Gas & Electric (SDG&E) at a fixed price of 5.5 cents per kilowatt-hour.
+The utility turned us down, and now it is paying about $2.50 per kilowatt-hour [[$2.50/kwh is too high (equals $2,500/MWH).
+I think the number’s likely something like 50 cents to a dollar, but we can get representative number when we’re ready to go to press.]].
+At times of greatest demand, the price has spiked to $1.50/kwh. [[I think—need to check what happened last summer.
+These numbers need work…]] Under California’s “deregulation” scheme, SDG&E had no incentive to sign a forward contract.
+The company believed its prices would always be protected by price caps imposed by the state-created PX and the organization responsible for making sure there is enough electricity to dispatch to all consumers, the California Independent System Operator (Cal-ISO).
+But those price caps have only made matters worse.

-Price caps discourage energy suppliers from selling into a market and generators from building new power plants.
-They certainly have helped create the current crisis.
+Price caps discourage energy suppliers from selling into a market, and worse, discourage generators from building new power plants.
+They certainly have helped create the current shortages in California.
 Finally, last week Cal-ISO won Federal Energy Regulatory Commission (FERC) approval to lift the hard price cap on bulk sales of electricity.
-And guess what happened?
-Generators were willing to sell their power.
+The results of that action are not surprising.
 The day the cap was lifted generators offered Cal-ISO 3,000 megawatts of additional electricity.
-The day before, they had offered zero.